forrestbalman/sonata-for-keyboard-and-electronics/README.md

 The user sits and "types" out the body of text following the on-screen prompt that progresses through the chosen body of text.
 As the user works their way through the prompt, your provided sounds play.

+# Running the engine
+1. Grab a copy of the engine by either downloading the code or cloning it to your machine
+2. Open up the directory containing the engine in terminal of your choice
+3. Type ```npm i```